hexadezi/TraderForPoe/README.md

 # TraderForPoe
+## The tool is currently not in development
 This tool makes trading in Path of Exile easy.

 It parses all incoming and outgoing trade whispers and shows a notification with usefull buttons.

 ## Getting Started